caspii/casparwre.de/_posts/2021-03-30-becoming-an-indie-hacker.md

 Anyway, I inherited enough money to fund myself for these 12 months without worrying about paying the bills.
 I’m investing this money in my bet, in my product, in myself.
 I think my mother would have approved.

 That’s all for now.
-Follow me [on Twitter](https://twitter.com/wrede) to keep updated.
+You can [follow my journey on LinkedIn](https://www.linkedin.com/in/casparwrede/) to keep updated.